 How long we keep hold of information for

 We only need to keep information for the duration of the project.
-Once it is complete and approved we don’t need to keep any consultee comments and hence personal details.
+Once it is complete and approved, we don’t need to keep any consultee comments and hence personal details.
 Currently however we don’t tend to delete any of this information once the project is complete.
 It tends to stay within the Council’s secure database and is kept for future reference.
 Staff from the Placemaking team receive e-mails from external individuals regarding placemaking related projects or programmes or initiatives that they are leading on.
-These individual mostly represent a business or organisation who want to contribute or comment on a particular aspect of a project.
+These individual mostly represent a business or organization who want to contribute or comment on an aspect of a project.

 The information we hold is just their e-mail address and almost exclusively it is a work e-mail address.
 These e-mail addresses may get circulated to internal staff and external stakeholders if that individuals view /comment / question needs to be seen by others.